About the Program

 There are six scaffolded sessions infusing individual privilege, cultural racism, and institutional laws and policies, one session on navigating difficult conversation, and one session on creating a culture of equity and justice in advising and departmental relationships.

-Session content and learning activities will include history lessons, contextual learning, Q&A, learning takeaways (including those connected to the advising framework), and monthly commitments, and learners will engage with one another via storytelling, live discussion, chat, and breakout groups, including racial affinity/accountability groups and cross-racial dialogue.
+Session content and learning activities will include history lessons, contextual learning, Q&A, learning takeaways, and monthly commitments, and learners will engage with one another via storytelling, live discussion, chat, and breakout groups, including racial affinity/accountability groups and cross-racial dialogue.

 Learning and skill development between sessions will include homework, activity resources, small and large group conversations, role-playing, and case studies.